jwrr/TinyFPGA-BX/README.md

 This contains a [KiCad](http://kicad-pcb.org/) project with the schematic and layout of the B-series boards.
 The board is designed with 4/4mil track size/spacing and 0.2mm hole size.
 BOM list for the BX board is available here as well.

 ### <a name="apio-template"></a>apio_template
-This is a template for an Apio project.
 [Apio](https://github.com/FPGAwars/apio) is an open source ecosystem for open FPGA boards.], providing a multiplatform toolbox with static pre-built packages, project configuration tools and easy command interface to verify, synthesize, simulate and upload your verilog designs.
 Apio is used by [Icestudio](https://github.com/FPGAwars/icestudio).

+This is a template for an Apio project.

 ### <a name="icecube2-template"></a>icecube2_template
+[iCEcube2 Design Software] is developed by [Lattice Semiconductor](http://www.latticesemi.com/) for the [ICE40](http://www.latticesemi.com/en/Products/FPGAandCPLD/iCE40) family of FPGAs.

-This is a template iCEcube2 project for developing your own designs to program onto the board.
+This is a template for an iCecube2 project for developing your own designs to program onto the board.
 It takes care of pin and clock constraints.
 Just edit the TinyFPGA_BX.v file to add your designs module(s).

 ### <a name="icestorm-template"></a>icestorm_template
+The [IceStorm](http://www.clifford.at/icestorm/) flow is a fully open source Verilog-to-Bitstream flow for iCE40 FPGAs.
+The flow includes the ([Yosys Open Synthesis Suite](http://www.clifford.at/yosys/) and [Arachne-pnr](https://github.com/YosysHQ/arachne-pnr) / [nextpnr](https://github.com/YosysHQ/nextpnr), and IceStorm) is a fully open source Verilog-to-Bitstream flow for iCE40 FPGAs.

-This is a template IceStorm project for developing your own designs to program onto the board.
+This is a template for an IceStorm project for developing your own designs to program onto the board.
 It takes care of pin and clock constraints.
 Just edit the TinyFPGA_BX.v file to add your designs module(s).
 Use `make` to build your project.

 ## <a name="examples"></a>Examples